Alexzoofficial/Alexzo/replit.md

 ## Overview
 Alexzo is an AI-powered platform built with Next.js, designed to transform ideas using advanced AI technology.
 It offers a modern interface for interacting with AI capabilities, including user authentication, a dashboard, and content management.
 The project aims to pioneer the future of AI-powered human enhancement.

+## Recent Changes (October 19, 2025)
+- **Avatar System**: Replaced static random avatars with Google profile pictures from Firebase authentication.
+Users now see their Google account photo throughout the application.
+- **Next.js Configuration**: Removed invalid `allowedDevOrigins` experimental flag and added Google profile picture domains to remote image patterns for proper image loading.
+- **Animation Component**: Enhanced AdaptiveAnimation component with better SSR handling and hydration warning suppression (note: minor hydration warning from framer-motion is expected and does not affect functionality).

 ## User Preferences
 I prefer iterative development, with a focus on clear and concise communication.
 Please ask before making major architectural changes or introducing new dependencies.
 I value detailed explanations when complex topics are discussed but prefer straightforward answers for routine tasks.
 Ensure all solutions are robust, scalable, and maintainable.